 Brain injury victims may be unable to function without constant care and support.
 They may also be unable to work or are forced to work limited hours.
 That can make it difficult to pay for the medical and rehabilitative care they need.

 Contact an Experienced Orange Country Brain Injury Attorney

 With the stakes so high in a brain injury case, turn to an experienced legal advocate who will fight tirelessly on your behalf.
-With more than 30 years of combined experience and hundreds of millions of dollars recovered for injured clients, Avrek Law Firm, attorneys know what it takes to achieve top results.
-To schedule a free case review, contact us online or call 1.888.333.5009.
-Avrek Law Firm, serves the victims of brain injury accidents in Irvine, Orange County, Riverside, and Riverside County.
+With more than 30 years of experience and over $750,000,000 recovered for injured clients, Avrek Law Firm attorneys know what it takes to achieve top results.
+To schedule a free case review, contact us online or call Avrek today.